peregrine-cms/peregrine-k8s-explore/single-author/README.md

         $ kubectl create namespace gastongonzalez
         $ kubectl config set-context $(kubectl config current-context) --namespace=gastongonzalez

+2. Edit the values of the environment variables defined in the ConfigMaps. `live-configmap.yml` defines the variables for your live instance, and `stage-configmap.yml` defines the variables for your stage instance.
+Then, create the ConfigMaps.

+        $ kubectl create -f live-configmap.yml
+        $ kubectl create -f stage-configmap.yml

 2. Log into each worker node in your cluster and create a directory called `/mnt/disk/vol1`.
 Then, Edit `peregrine-pv.yml` and change the `nodeAffinity` values to match the hostnames of your worker nodes.
 Lastly, create the PersistentVolumes.